activadee/godex/CONTRIBUTING.md

 - Keep commits focused; rebase onto the latest `main` when possible
 - Our CI runs `go test ./...` on pushes and pull requests—make sure it passes

+## Issue planning automation

+Repository maintainers can label an issue with `codex-plan` to trigger the Codex Issue Implementation Plan workflow.
+The workflow files the implementation outline back on the issue so everyone can see the proposed steps before coding starts.

 ## Code of conduct

 Be respectful and constructive.
 We follow the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).